mike-vascelli/campsite-reservation-system/README.md

 - Provide appropriate error messages to the caller to indicate the error cases.
 - In general, the system should be able to handle large volume of requests for getting the campsite availability.
 - There are no restrictions on how reservations are stored as as long as system constraints are not violated.

+### Implementation Details
+- The application is configured to use a Postgres DB.
+- The system handles concurrent reservation requests by taking advantage of the unique constraint on the `day` column in the `ReservedDay` table.
+This index guarantees that there can only be at most one record per each reserved day.